PowerDirect® Automated Demand Response Program

 Use electricity more efficiently and get paid by SMUD.

 Run your business more efficiently by integrating automated response capabilities into your energy management, lighting and HVAC systems.
 This technology automatically scales back your energy use when demand for electricity is at its peak.
-We’ll make the decision easy with up to $125/kW of automated energy reduction, or 100% of the PowerDirect project cost.
+Receive up to $125/kW of automated energy reduction, or qualify for incentives that will offset up to 100% of the PowerDirect technology and equipment cost.

 - Enhance your energy performance and get paid for it